oriolagobat/Practica-CDA/practices/practice3/readme.md

 Communication between lambdas using EventBridge

-The goal of this practice is communicate two lambdas using an event bridge.
+The goal of this practice is to communicate two lambdas using an event bridge.

-You should implement ping pong game.
+You should implement a ping pong game.
-Each player is a lambda, and when the player shot the ball, it sends an event to the event bridge
+Each player is a lambda, and when the player shoots the ball, it sends an event to the event bridge

 You should create the following resources: